SWC-OSG-Workshop/OSG-HostedCE-RMACC17/demo.md

 This page will briefly outline the steps HPC resource admins and OSG staff will need to take in order to integration a HPC resource into the OSG infrastructure.

-## Steps taken on a HPC resource being integrated
+## Steps taken by campus HPC resource administrator
-   * Create new user on HPC resource that will be used to submit OSG jobs
+   * Create new user account on HPC resource that will be used to submit OSG jobs
-   * Add ssh public key provided by OSG staff
+   * Add SSH public key provided by OSG staff
+   * Communicate to OSG staff when user account is ready to go

 ## Steps taken by OSG staff
-   * Configure hosted OSG software with HPC resource specifics
+   * Configure hosted OSG software with specifics of the campus HPC cluster
-   * Generate ssh key to be used to login to HPC resource
+   * Generate SSH key to be used to login to HPC resource
-   * Log in to HPC resource and setup OSG software in user account
+   * Log in to HPC resource and setup OSG software in the OSG user account
-   * Add HPC resource information to OSG information and job management systems
+   * Add the new HPC resource information to OSG information and job management systems
-   * Test and validation job submission and execution through OSG systems
+   * Test and validate job submission and execution through OSG systems

 ## Getting information on jobs run on HPC resource
    * Visit [OSG accounting site](https://gracc.opensciencegrid.org/dashboard/db/payload-jobs-summary?orgId=1)